Thangam-11/Used-car-price-prediction/README.md

 Contributions to this project are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to submit a pull request.

+# License:
+This project is licensed under the MIT License.
+Refer to the LICENSE file for more details.

 **Contact**

 📧 Email: thangamani1128@gmail.com